This page lists system requirements for Synergy DBL Integration for Visual Studio (SDI). It includes the following:

 For information on Synergex.SynergyDE.synrnt, a NuGet package that contains runtime libraries required for device applications.
 See www.synergex.com/synrnt-nuget-package

-The following are required and must be installed on a Windows machine before SDI is installed on that machine.
+The following are required and must be installed on a 64-bit Windows machine before SDI is installed on that machine.
 (SDI cannot be installed on 32-bit systems.)

 You can install SDI on a machine that has MSBuild but not Visual Studio by selecting only the “MSBuild Components” option for the SDI installation.
 This installs only the SDI components required to build traditional Synergy and Synergy .NET applications and libraries from the command line.